-The cost of the trip to New Orleans is approximately $1,000.
-It is divided into two parts: Travel Costs and Student Costs.
+The cost of the trip to France is divided into two parts: travel costs and student costs.

-The student and his/her family are responsible for the Student Costs of the trip.
+The student and his/her family are responsible for the student costs of the trip.
 Typically $200 scholarships are available to students who need travel assistance.
-The school, with fundraising assistance from the proceeds of the $10,000 Cash Raffle and PTSO-led fundraising events, is responsible for the Travel Costs associated with the trip.
-PTSO events can change from year to year but typically include: Allez5k fun run, Trivia Night, and the PTSO gala, An Evening in Paris.
+The school, with fundraising assistance from the proceeds of the $10,000 Cash Raffle and PTO-led fundraising events, is responsible for the travel costs associated with the trip.
+PTO events can change from year to year but typically include: Allez5K fun run, Trivia Night, and the PTO gala, An Evening in Paris.

 A combination of fundraising and funds from parents.

 Any family who thinks they may not be able to pay for the entire trip is eligible to apply.
 However, keep in mind that the more families who apply, the less money each family may get, so if at all possible, save the scholarships for those families who truly need it.
 Usually the maximum has been $200 per family.

 An application will be available for all families who would like one.
 To be eligible, you must turn it into the office by the due date on the application.